miguelzeph/interview-questions/index.md

 ##### possible answers
-- wellll....I'm currently in Stoke-On-Trent city but I'm willing to move to anywhere in UK...
+- well,I'm currently in Stoke-On-Trent city but I'm willing to move to anywhere in UK...

-- Well...
-Yes, I willing to move anywhere inside UK, it's not a problem to me... because I'm already so far of my home.
+- Well,Yes, I willing to move anywhere inside UK, it's not a problem to me... because I'm already so far of my home.